caspergrl/GT-UX-UI-Dec2022-June2023/10-week/02-lesson.md

 In this section, you're going to encourage students to see webpages as UI systems.
 We want them to understand the pieces that comprise the whole.

-Let's start by thinking BIG!
-Let's "get cosmic."
+## SLIDES 1-4
+Review

+## SLIDE 5
-- > **Ask:** "Has anyone seen the Milky Way?"
-- Call on a few students to share their experiences.
-Say, "Tell us briefly where you were when you saw it and how that made you feel."
+- > **Ask:** "Has anyone seen the Milky Way?"...
+"Tell us briefly where you were when you saw it and how that made you feel."

-- Share a personal experience if you have one.

 - What does the Milky Way have to do with UX design?
 Well, it requires us to think conceptually, especially since we can only see an exceedingly small part of it.
 The cosmos is large and complex, yet it has order.
 Just like UX/UI design.

+## SLIDE 6
   - **Read the quote of** Clement Mok, a graphic designer and author.

 - The cosmos is helpful to keep in mind as a way to think about atomic design.
 This is because what might seem vast and hard to approach, like space, has order and structure, and we will break it down into its individual parts.

-### Atomic Design
+## SLIDE 7
 Atomic design is a methodology for designing within dynamic systems as a way to create systems that consider the parts that build the whole.

+## SLIDE 8
+**What**
+Atomic design is a methodology comprised of 5 levels which we use to evaluate and organize complex UI systems, typically in preparation for building design systems.
+The levels are:
+- Atoms
+- Molecules
+- Organisms
+- Templates
+- Pages

+**When**
+- In preparation for designing and developing a design system
+- working to establish rules about visual design surrounding consistency, maintenance and organization

+**Why**
+- Design systems are often large, complex systems that can be difficult to maintain just due to size.
+Atomic design can help add clarity both when dealing with maintenance as well as when preparing to create new systems though giving teams a shared understanding and langauge for the components.

+## SLIDE 9
+Review

+## SLIDE 10
+_Read quote from Brad_
 - Developer Brad Frost authored *Atomic Design*, which provides a methodology for crafting design systems.

-- > **Say:** "Atomic design is a process that considers the parts of a web or app system to help us build the whole experience through code."
+"Atomic design is a process that considers the parts of a web or app system to help us build the whole experience through code."

 - Atomic design employs a scientific lexicon for building interfaces: Atoms > Molecules > Organisms > Templates > Pages.

 - **TAs:** Slack out in the #resource channel [Brad Frost's *Atomic Design*](http://atomicdesign.bradfrost.com/) for students to read at home.

-> :gem: **Designer Insight** Share how you think about Atomic Design to help students grasp the basic concept.
-Feel free to "think" on the whiteboard!
->
-> - Alternatively, ask a TA to share.

-### Atomic Design Parts
+## SLIDE 11
 1. **Atoms:**

    - Atoms are the basic building blocks of matter.
 When applied to web interfaces, atoms are our HTML tags, such as a form label, an input, or a button.
    - Using our earlier "house" metaphor, think of atoms as nails, tile, or lumber.
    - Discuss atoms as the smallest pieces of your system.

+## SLIDE 12
 2. **Molecules:**

    - Molecules are groups of atoms bonded together and are the fundamental units of a compound.
 These molecules take on their own properties and serve as the backbone of our design systems.
    - Using the "house" metaphor, think of molecules as windows (glass and lumber) or a door (lumber and doorknob and hinges).
    - Building up from atoms to molecules encourages “doing one thing and doing it well.”

+## SLIDES 13-14
 3. **Organisms:**

    - Organisms are groups of molecules joined together to form a relatively complex, distinct section of an interface.